yairgd/yairgd.github.io/content/post/linux_char_device_irq.md

 ---
-title : "Linux char device to handle with IRQ " description : "Linux char device to handle with IRQ" tags :
+title: "Linux char device to handle with IRQ "
+description: "Linux char device to handle with IRQ" tags :
  - "linux"
  - "kernel"